Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 **Attention:** Make sure that the bot's installation directory can only be seen by yourself and is not exposed to anybody outside via www etc.

+### Database
+DCSServerBot uses PostgreSQL to store all information that needs to be persisted, like players, mission information, statistics and whatnot.
+Therefor, it needs a fast database.
+Starting with SQLite back in the days, I decided to move over to PostgreSQL with version 2.0 already and never regret it.<br/>
+Just install PostgreSQL from the above mentioned website (current version at the time of writing is somewhat about 14, but will run with any newer version than that, too).
+Once you started pgadmin4, navigate to "Login Group/Role" and create a new login for the bot user.
+Name it "dcsseverbot" or whatever you desire.
+Set a password on the "Definition"-tab (I honestly have no idea why it is not just in the "Security"-tab).
+Then navigate to "Databases" and create a new database.
+Name that again maybe "dcsserverbot" and set the user you've created earlier as the owner of that database.<br/>
+The URL line you configure in the bot would look like this, if you followed my example:

+DATABASE_URL = postgres://dcsserverbot:<password>@localhost:5432/dcsserverbot

 ---
 ## Configuration
 The bot configuration is held in **config/dcsserverbot.ini**.
 See **dcsserverbot.ini.sample** for an example.<br/>